 The roasted tomatoes give it an amazing depth of flavor and a sweetness that you can’t get any other way.
 I left the vegetables chunky, but small.
-If you want to, you can puree it all for a smoother sauce (my brothers can’t stand tomato chunks but love it blended).
+If you want to, you can puree it all for a smoother sauce (my brother can’t stand tomato chunks but he loves it blended).
 It also makes a great base sauce for a bolognese if you want to add ground beef to it.
-I’ve also been known to use this recipe for a base for my favorite lasagna recipe.
+I’ve also been known to use this recipe for a base for my favorite lasagna or pizza sauce.
 This is a perfect recipe to use summer tomatoes and other veggies from your garden or from the farmers market!
 Veggies are better from the store when they are in season too.

 Zoodles are very easy to make if you use a spiralizer, which cuts them up quickly to look just like spaghetti.
-There are two kinds of spiralizers.
-This one is less expensive but my Mom had one and it broke after about 5 uses.
-It is good for a starter one though.
+See below for my recommendation.

 This marinara has tons of flavor from the roasted vegetables and can be easily customized, such as adding meat or using your choice of noodles.

 - 1/4 cup Extra Virgin Olive Oil divided

 - 1 Sweet Onion chopped